top of page

 Biscuits with a Cup of Tea

-• A couple of biscuits a few times a week
+A couple of biscuits a few times a week

 A simple shift might be:

-• Being more aware of portion
+• being more aware of portion size

-• Not automatically having them every day
+• not automatically having them every day

 Takeaways